-The majority of the Company's accounts receivable arise from product sales in the U.S., Europe and China and are primarily due from drug wholesalers and retailers, hospitals and government agencies.
+The majority of the Company's accounts receivable arise from product sales in the U.S., Europe and China and are primarily due from drug wholesalers, distributors and retailers, hospitals and government agencies.
 The Company monitors the financial performance and creditworthiness of its customers so that it can properly assess and respond to changes in their credit profile.
 The Company also continues to monitor global economic conditions, including the volatility associated with international sovereign economies, and associated impacts on the financial markets and its business.

 The Company has accounts receivable factoring agreements with financial institutions in certain countries to sell accounts receivable.
-The Company factored \$2.9 billion and \$2.5 billion of accounts receivable as of June 30, 2023 and December 31, 2022, respectively, under these factoring arrangements, which reduced outstanding accounts receivable.
+The Company factored \$3.5 billion and \$2.5 billion of accounts receivable as of September 30, 2023 and December 31, 2022, respectively, under these factoring arrangements, which reduced outstanding accounts receivable.
 The cash received from the financial institutions is reported within operating activities in the Condensed Consolidated Statement of Cash Flows.
-In certain of these factoring arrangements, for ease of administration, the Company will collect customer payments related to the factored receivables, which it then remits to the financial institutions.
-As of June 30, 2023 and December 31, 2022, the Company had collected \$44 million and \$67 million, respectively, on behalf of the financial institutions, which is reflected as restricted cash in Other current assets and the related obligation to remit the cash within Accrued and other current liabilities.
-The Company remitted the cash to the financial institutions in July 2023 and January 2023, respectively.
+In certain of these factoring arrangements, for ease of administration, the Company will collect customer payments related to the factored receivables, which it then remits to the financial institutions, generally within thirty days after receipt.
+As of September 30, 2023 and December 31, 2022, the Company had collected \$39 million and \$67 million, respectively, on behalf of the financial institutions, which is reflected as restricted cash in Other current assets and the related obligation to remit the cash within Accrued and other current liabilities.
 The net cash flows related to these collections are reported as financing activities in the Condensed Consolidated Statement of Cash Flows.
-The cost of factoring such accounts receivable was de minimis.
+The cost of factoring such accounts receivable was de minimis

 Derivative financial instruments are executed under International Swaps and Derivatives Association master agreements.
 The master agreements with several of the Company's financial institution counterparties also include credit support annexes.
 These annexes contain provisions that require collateral to be exchanged depending on the value of the derivative assets and liabilities, the Company's credit rating, and the credit rating of the counterparty.
-Cash collateral received by the Company from various counterparties was \$102 million and \$66 million at June 30, 2023 and December 31, 2022, respectively.
+Cash collateral received by the Company from various counterparties was \$143 million and \$66 million at September 30, 2023 and December 31, 2022, respectively.
 The obligation to return such collateral is recorded in Accrued and other current liabilities.
 Cash collateral advanced by the Company to various counterparties was \$19 million at December 31, 2022.